That’s one of the top questions I get as a marketer and one that, embarrassingly for years, I didn’t have a good answer for.

 Next time you need to decide on how much you should spend on acquiring new people to your list, knowing your LTV can be a difference between success or failure.

-If you want to know more how to use LTV in your campaign, sign up for my FREE training coming up here.
+If you want to know more how to incorporate your LTV in your audience growth campaign, sign up for my FREE training coming up here.